Quetzal-framework/quetzal-CoaTL/README.md

 > :egg::egg::egg: If you are not a C++ programmer,
 > then you are unlikely to benefit directly from this library:
-> you may prefer instead the [etzal-EGGS simulators](https://github.com/Quetzal-framework/quetzal-EGGS).
+> you may prefer instead the [Quetzal-EGGS simulators](https://github.com/Quetzal-framework/quetzal-EGGS).

 # Documentation